cisco/cisco-network-puppet-module/README.md

 Enable/Disable enforces the neighbor autonomous system to be the first AS number listed in the AS path attribute for eBGP.
 Valid values are 'true', 'false', and 'default'.
 On NX-OS, this property is only supported in the global BGP context.

 ##### `event_history_cli`
-Enable/Disable cli event history buffer.
+Enable/Disable/specify size of cli event history buffer.
 Valid values are 'true', 'false', 'size_small', 'size_medium', 'size_large', 'size_disable' and 'default'.
+Size can also be specified in bytes.

 ##### `event_history_detail`
-Enable/Disable detail event history buffer.
+Enable/Disable/specify size of detail event history buffer.
 Valid values are 'true', 'false', 'size_small', 'size_medium', 'size_large', 'size_disable' and 'default'.
+Size can also be specified in bytes.

 ##### `event_history_events`
-Enable/Disable event history buffer.
+Enable/Disable/specify size of event history buffer.
 Valid values are 'true', 'false', 'size_small', 'size_medium', 'size_large', 'size_disable' and 'default'.
+Size can also be specified in bytes.

 ##### `event_history_periodic`
-Enable/Disable periodic event history buffer.
+Enable/Disable/specify size of periodic event history buffer.
 Valid values are 'true', 'false', 'size_small', 'size_medium', 'size_large', 'size_disable' and 'default'.
+Size can also be specified in bytes.

 ##### `fast_external_fallover`
 Enable/Disable immediately reset the session if the link to a directly connected BGP peer goes down.
 Valid values are 'true', 'false', and 'default'.
 On NX-OS, this property is only supported in the global BGP context.